 Should your application be rejected, you will have 30 days to make the changes or you will have to pay an additional $595 and begin the enrollment again.
 There are short cuts to minimize this time but if the pharmacy doesn’t qualify for the exemption, accreditation is required.

 Let’s examine the benefits of enrolling in CMS-855S and ways to simplify the application process.

 Why Should You Enroll in CMS-855S?

 Independent pharmacies are, first and foremost, businesses.
 Although pharmacists are healthcare providers who always wish to care for their patients, as business owners, they must also consider profit margins.
 If your facility falls in a Competitive Bid zone, you may not be able to profit enough to justify the cost of accreditation.
-(Note: Competitive Bid is suspended on January 1, 2019 for two years nationwide and will resume on January 1, 2021.)
+(Note: Competitive Bid was suspended on January 1, 2019 for two years nationwide and will resume on January 1, 2021.)